vaginessa/Mac-Linux-USB-Loader/README.md

 1. Run `pod install` (requires [Cocoapods](http://cocoapods.org)).
 1. Open `Mac Linux USB Loader.xcworkspace` and do an archive build, or simply run and debug it with Xcode

+Mac Linux USB Loader utilizes the OS X app sandbox, and so requires that it code-signed to use all features.
+This should not be a problem if you are a registered Apple developer.

 Acknowledgements
 ----------------